faster-cpython/bench_runner/DEVELOPER.md

 - `pgo`: Build with PGO and LTO
 - `dry_run`: Don't save the results to the repo

-The implementation of this workflow (for everything but the CPython compilation itself) is in `scripts/run_benchmarks.py`.
+The implementation of this workflow (for everything but the CPython compilation itself) is in `bench_runner/scripts/run_benchmarks.py`.

-This workflow is generated from `scripts/templates/_benchmark.src.yml`.

 ### _pystats.yml